 How do I verify my identity in the app?

-In the Venmo app, open the “☰” menu, tap “Settings,” and then tap “Identity Verification.”
+Open the Venmo app, go to the “You” tab by selecting the single person icon , then tap the Settings gear in the top right, then tap “Identity Verification.”
 The on-screen prompts will guide you through the process.

 You can only do this in the Venmo mobile app, not the Venmo website.